eilopez718/Pewlett-Hackard-Analysis/README.md

 ![Departures_by_year](https://user-images.githubusercontent.com/68127033/92338164-810dd600-f07c-11ea-8731-6ba3872ced49.PNG)

-1. Assuming a retirement age of 68, only 23% of the projected retirement population (16,981 people) are scheduled to leave next year.
+1. Assuming a retirement age of 68, only 23% of the projected retirement population (16,981 people) are scheduled to leave next year, which is only about 7% of the current active staff.
+The number of departures per year is also fairly constant over the next 4 years, which should help facilitate a smooth transition.
-	The departures also follow a uniform pattern over the course of the next 4 years.
-This means that only about 7% of the active staff is departing next year, a much more manageable figure than previously anticipated.

 2. Whether or not we have a large enough mentoring population will depend on how many of the projected departures we intend to replace.
 Currently, we have average of 1 mentor per 11 departures (or potential new hires.)
 The ratio for senior positions is higher than the rest of the population (15/1 for Senior Engineers, 19/1 for Senior Staff) but generally under 10/1 for all other titles.
 Depending on where we want the ratio of mentor to new hires to be, we may consider widening the parameters and creating a bigger pool of mentors.